kilfour/QuickAcid/QuickAcid/README.md

 ```csharp
 new QState("act".Act(() => { /* nothing happening at all */ })).Testify(10);
 ```
-What this does is, it takes a runner (in this case: `.Act(...)`) and a state, in order to create a run and then performs said run consisting of 10 executions.
+What this does is, it takes a script (in this case: `.Act(...)`) and a state, in order to create a run and then performs said run consisting of 10 executions.

 In many examples here, you will see the following pattern :